FFAR Grant to Accelerate Crop Development

 - Next Generation Crops

 AMES (June 29, 2020)—To meet the growing global food demand, plant breeding technology must increase crop yields in less time.
-The Foundation for Food and Agriculture Research (FFAR) awarded a $748,548 Seeding Solutions grant to Iowa State University of Science and Technology to accelerate crop development.
+The Foundation for Food & Agriculture Research (FFAR) awarded a $748,548 Seeding Solutions grant to Iowa State University of Science and Technology to accelerate crop development.
 Iowa State University, KWS SAAT SE & Co, Beck’s Superior Hybrids, BASF, SAATEN-UNION BIOTEC and RAGT are providing matching funds for a total $1,497,097 investment.

 The global demand for food, feed and fiber is projected to double by 2050.
 Currently, it takes ten years, on average, for plant breeders to develop a new crop.
 Farmers need enhanced varieties sooner to meet future food production demands.